Kurtisho/Memory_Game/README.md

 - As a user, I want to be able to play the game as long as i'd like
 - As a user, I want to be able to see the time spent per game after I quit
-- As a user, I want to choose the size of my board and the letters that are in the game
+- As a user, I want to choose the size of my board and the letters that are used in the game
 - As a user, I want to rate the difficulty of the game
 - As a user, I want to clearly see my previous attempts (keep only for console?)